CloudLabsAI-Azure/Defender-for-Cloud-v2/Instructions/Labs/Module 5 - Defender for DevOps .md

 1. After clicking the three-dot menu, a dropdown list appears.
 From this list, hover over the **New** option.
 This will allow you to create new items in the repository.

-1. Under the **New** submenu, you have the option to create a "File" or a "Folder."
+1. Under the **+ New** submenu, you have the option to create a "File" or a "Folder."
 In this case, you would click on **File** to start creating a new file within the repository.

    ![](images/89.png)